 Outdoor Tap & Sink

-One of the best sink materials for outdoor kitchens are ceramic sinks, such as Belfast & Butler sinks, as they are robust, can withstand heat and offer a fresh, clean look.
+One of the best sink materials for outdoor kitchens are ceramic sinks as they are robust, can withstand heat and offer a fresh, clean look.
 Stainless steel sinks are also great options as this material resists rust and corrosion and is also resistant to heat.
-Take a look at our guide for how to choose the best material for your kitchen sink here.

 Pull-out taps are great for any food preparation area, as they can help to reach every area of your sink, help with washing up effectively and fill up pots and pans with ease.